 The Rev. Mark Pendleton Rector

-A graduate of the General Theological Seminary in New York City in 1991, he served as a Volunteer for Mission in Cuba for a year in 1986.
+A graduate of the General Theological Seminary in New York City in 1991, Mark served as a Volunteer for Mission in Cuba for a year in 1986.
 His passion for the Episcopal Church in Cuba continues as he leads annual mission trips and is a member of the Episcopal Church’s Task Force on Cuba.

 The Rev. David D. Holroyd- Priest Associate